Clean Restrooms Don’t Exist – A Real Problem

 How does Opiniator help?

-These issues are not going to be solved simply by having more staff or investing in touchless fixtures.
+These issues are not going to be solved simply by having more staff, daily maintenance or investing in touchless fixtures.
 We answered these issues and developed a cell phone-based restroom feedback tool to solve the restroom feedback problem in just four steps.

 - A digital comment card